 mv /usr/sbin/start-stop-daemon.REAL /usr/sbin/start-stop-daemon

-Lastly, umount the chroot and reboot:
+Lastly exit the chroot, umount the partitions and reboot:

 umount /target/dev /target/proc /target/sys